ibm-cloud-docs/containers/vpc_lbaas.md

     :   **Required**.
 Specify `Local` or `Cluster`.
     :   Set to `Local` to preserve the source IP address of client requests to your apps.
 This setting prevents the incoming traffic from being forwarded to a different node.
 This option also configures HTTP health checks.
     :   If `Cluster` is set, DSR is implemented only from the worker node that the VPC NLB initially forwards the incoming request to.
 After the incoming request arrives, the request is forwarded to a worker node that contains the app pod, which might be in a different zone.
 The response from the app pod is sent to the original worker node, and that worker node uses DSR to send the response directly back to the client, bypassing the VPC NLB.
 This option also configures TCP health checks.
 For UDP load balancers, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-udp` is required if you choose the `Cluster` option.
 For more information, see [Configuring TCP health checks for UDP load balancers](#vpc_lb_health_udp).

+    `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-member-quota`
+    :   Optional.
+The number of worker nodes per zone that the load balancer routes to.
+The default value is 8.
+For a cluster with worker nodes in three zones, this results in the the load balancer routing to 24 total worker nodes.
+The total number of worker nodes across all zones that the load balancer routes to cannot exceed 50.
+If the cluster has fewer than 50 worker nodes across all zones, specify 0 to route to all worker nodes in a zone.

+    `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-security-group`
+    :   Optional.
+A customer-managed security group to add to the VPC load balancer.
+If you do not want to use the [IBM-managed security group](/docs/containers?topic=containers-vpc-security-group-reference&interface=ui#vpc-sg-kube-lbaas-cluster-ID), specify a security group that you own and manage.
+This option removes the IBM-managed security group and replaces it with the security group you specify.
+Removing the annotation from an existing load balancer replaces the security group you added with the IBM-managed security group.
+You can add or remove this annotation at any time.
+You are responsible for managing your security group and keeping it up to date.

 3. Create the Kubernetes `LoadBalancer` service in your cluster.
     ```sh